 The six-speed automatic that comes with either engine shifts up or down according to the driver's wishes, deftly sensing how quickly and how hard the throttle is mashed.
 The transmission features what Audi calls DSP (for Dynamic Shift Program), a form of smart software that selects from over 200 possible shifting programs to adjust to any individual's driving style.
 Upshifts are silky smooth in full automatic mode; in some instances, downshifts could come quicker, but the reserve of torque in either engine more than compensates for any shift lag.
 The automatic features Porsche's Tiptronic system, allowing the driver to slide it into a manually controlled mode and use either the shifter or available steering wheel paddles to choose gears.
 Manual shifting is never necessary, because the transmission is quite responsive in the automatic mode, but it can be fun.
 Here, however, we lodge a small complaint.
 Even in manual mode, the transmission will shift up at high rpm, rather than holding the selected gear, which seems to defeat the purpose of giving the driver manual control, but it's a good thing if you forget to shift.
-If you an even sportier shift program but don't want to select the gears yourself, you can put the gearshift in S. This mode holds gears longer and downshifts quicker to keep power more readily on tap.
+If you want an even sportier shift program but don't want to select the gears yourself, you can put the gearshift in S. This mode holds gears longer and downshifts quicker to keep power more readily on tap.
 It also hurts fuel economy, so use it sparingly.

 The Audi A8 is fast, roomy, luxurious and exceptionally comfortable.
 It rides like a luxury car, yet it's taut and handles like a sports sedan.
 Loaded with innovation, the A8 is a thinking person's luxury car, more progressive, less traditional than a BMW or Mercedes.
 It's elegant but not arrogant, indulgent without being excessive.
 It's priced a little lower than comparable sedans from BMW and Mercedes-Benz, yet gives up almost nothing to either.
-V8, V10, or W12?
+Do you want a V8, V10, or W12?
 In Germany, where the autobahn beckons with no speed limit, that would be an easier choice, assuming money is no object.
 In our land, the advantage of the W12 or the sporty S8 is more image than reality.
 The price premium for the W12 seems like a lot for image, but it is a wonderful 12-cylinder sedan with all-wheel drive and we think it's a good choice.
 The S8 is a mixed bag.
 Some will like its sportier moves, but others will be annoyed by the firmer ride and sometimes sensitive throttle.

 NewCarTestDrive.com editors Mitch McCullough and J.P.
 Vettraino contributed to this report.
 Correspondent Kirk Bell contributed from Chicago.